idris-lang/Idris-dev/docs/tutorial/typesfuns.rst

     main = do printLn $ findB (== 1) blue

-To fix this we must add explicit ``Inf`` declarations to the constructor parameter types.
+To fix this we must add explicit ``Inf`` declarations to the constructor parameter types, since codata will not add it to constructor parameters of a **different** type from the one being defined.
 For example, the following outputs "1".

 .. code-block:: idris